AdobeDocs/experience-platform.en/help/intelligent-services/customer-ai/user-guide/discover-insights.md

 ![failed run message](../images/insights/failed-run.png)

 The second way to view additional details for a service instance is located within the insights page.
-You can click **Show more** in the top-right to populate a drop down.
+You can click **[!UICONTROL Show more]** in the top-right to populate a drop down.
 Details are listed such as the score definition, when it was created, and the propensity type.
 For more information on any of the properties listed, please visit [Configuring a Customer AI instance](./configure.md).

 ![show more](../images/insights/landing-show-more.png)